All-In-One: Artificial Association Neural Networks

+\textbf{(C-\romannumeral 4)} The number of neurons and processing depth determine the complexity that neurons can process.
+In addition, the number of neurons used differs based on the domain and complexity of the data.
+The higher the number of neurons, the greater is the complexity of the information that can be processed.
+However, neurons are pruned as humans get older, which helps to eliminate unnecessary connections\cite{petanjek2011extraordinary}.

+Here, we consider that the number of convolutions and connections should be flexible.
+Further, deep neural networks exhibit a related overfitting problem\cite{widrow1960adaptive} that occurs when using deeper layers\cite{dai2017very}; various attempts have been made to solve this using dropout\cite{srivastava2014dropout}.
+NasNet\cite{zoph2018learning} attempted to automatically design a layer through reinforcement learning and recurrent neural networks (RNNs); thus, there is an appropriate network depth based on the complexity of the dataset.

+\textbf{(A-\romannumeral 4)} The height of the neurotree in (A-\romannumeral 3) indicates the number of convolutions.
+We plan to design a network that can adjust the layer depth based on the complexity of each item of data and not that of the dataset, instead of using a fixed depth.

+\textbf{(C-\romannumeral 5)} There are a significant number of human neurons and they process various data domains.
+In addition, the human brain contains approximately 85 billion neurons\cite{herculano2009human}, and this quantity is difficult to express in a network.

+\textbf{(A-\romannumeral 5)} The AANs can train multiple neurons using a single network cell.
+We propose a depth-first convolution (DFC) methodology (Section \ref{sec:Depthfirst}), which is a recursive propagation methodology in which AANs can learn all information in the mini-batch neurotree.

-This network theory holds that "units of information have a relationship in the form of a graph, then become a bigger unit of information, and have a relationship with other units of information.
-At this point, the unit of information is a set of neurons, and we can express it as a vector with artificial association networks."
+This network theory states that units of information have a relationship in the form of a graph, which then becomes a larger unit of information and has a relationship with other units of information.
+Meanwhile, the unit of information is a set of neurons, and we express it as a vector with artificial association networks.